 If a car accident occurs when people are traveling in Fulton County, Fulton County law will apply regardless of whether the people involved are from Fulton County or not.
 For this reason, it is important for everyone in and around the area to be familiar with the car accident laws that govern this part of the state, as well as the services of a savvy attorney.
 A Fulton County car accident lawyer could provide you with legal assistance and valuable insight in the event of a crash that causes damages or injuries.

-Fulton County At-Fault Insurance Laws
+What Are Fulton County’s At-Fault Insurance Laws?

 Georgia is an at-fault—or tort—car insurance state.
 This means that when two people are involved in an accident that results in injuries or damages, the insurance company of the at-fault party will pay benefits or compensation as needed.